BraziDev/brazidesk/README.md

 4. Bootstrap 3+
 5. Jquery

-**Dependents that are getting installed and configured automatically by Ticketit (no action required from you)**
+**Dependents that are getting installed and configured automatically by Brazidesk (no action required from you)**

 1. [LaravelCollective HTML](https://github.com/laravelcollective/html)
 2. [Laravel Datatables](https://github.com/yajra/laravel-datatables)